joseluisesna/Core-periphery/README.md

 # Revising the Borgatti-Everett Core-Periphery Model

-Code to produce the figures in Nordlund, C., & Estévez, J. L. (In preparation).
+Code to recreate the figures in Nordlund, C., & Estévez, J. L. (In preparation).
 'Revising the Borgatti-Everett Core-Periphery Model: Inter-Categorical Density Blocks and Partially Connected Cores'.

 **Software requirements**